 1.5.1 The conditions given in the test prescriptions should be followed as closely as possible.
 If a parameter is not specified in the test prescription then the conditions given here should be applied.
 Where tolerances are not specified in the test prescription, it is implied that the accuracy is according to the number of decimal places given in any dimension e.g. 1.1 implies 1.05 to 1.15.
 In cases where conditions during a test deviate from those prescribed, the reason for the deviation should be stated in the report.

-1.5.2 The composition of the test sample should be as close as possible to the concentration of the substance intended for transport.
+1.5.2 The composition of the test sample should be as close as possible to the concentration of the substance in its intended use.
 The contents of active substance(s) and diluent(s) should be specified in the test report with at least an accuracy of ± 2 % by mass.
 Components which can have a major effect on a test result, such as moisture, should be specified as accurately as possible in the test report.

+1.5.3 If, for example, for the purposes of supply or transport, the same substance or mixture is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance or mixture must also be tested in the new form.

-1.5.3 All test materials in contact with the test substance should be such that, as far as possible, they do not affect the test results e.g. catalyse decomposition.
+1.5.4 All test materials in contact with the test substance should be such that, as far as possible, they do not affect the test results e.g. catalyse decomposition.
 In cases where such an effect cannot be excluded, special precautions should be taken to prevent the result being affected, e.g. passivation.
 The precautions taken should be specified in the test report.

-1.5.4 The tests should be performed under the conditions (temperature, density etc.) which are representative of the expected circumstances of transport.
-If the transport conditions are not covered by the test conditions specified, supplementary tests may need to be performed which are specifically designed for the anticipated transport conditions e.g. elevated temperature.
+1.5.5 The tests should be performed under the conditions (temperature, density etc.) which are representative of the expected circumstances.
+If these circumstances are not covered by the test conditions specified, supplementary tests may need to be performed which are specifically designed for the anticipated conditions e.g. elevated temperature.
 Where appropriate, e.g. when the result is particle size dependent, the physical conditions should be specified in the test report.

 1.6 Recommended tests